ronkok/Hurmet/docs/manual.md

 ### Save/Open

-You can save your work using the ![save][] button.
+You can save your work using **Ctrl-S** or the save command in the File menu.
 Then reopen it using the File | Open… menu choice.
 In Chrome and Edge, the save button is smart enough to re-save your work to the same file you opened earlier.
 In Firefox and Safari, the save button always works like a Save As… button.

 ### Print Header